Writer/Director Jeff Franklin

 Released September 1999

 Chelsea sues Seth for Palimony.
-She also refuses to move out of the house, claiming that she’s entitled to half of it, because she’s been living there for over a years.
-And she wants profits from his sitcom, because Seth has occasionally used actual events from their relationship as basis for episodes.
+She also refuses to move out of the house, claiming that she’s entitled to half of it because she’s been living there for over a year.
+And she wants profits from his sitcom because Seth has occasionally used actual events from their relationship as the basis for episodes.
 So the two of them engage in various petty pranks against each other, each trying to drive the other out of the house.
-The conflicts right sometimes hilarious and often juvenile levels until Seth finally proposed to Chelsea, saying that he realizes that they’re both too crazy for anyone else and they belong together, which brings us back to the present, as they’re heading for Vegas.
+The conflicts reach sometimes hilarious and often juvenile levels until Seth finally proposes to Chelsea, saying that he realizes that they’re both too crazy for anyone else and they belong together, which brings us back to the present as they’re heading for Vegas.